louis-prudhomme/Emapp/README.md

 - [x] JSPs in /WEB-INF
 - [x] Java DB

-To pull this particular version, use `git`
+To pull this particular version, use `git checkout v1`

 ## 2